 \section{Representations of $\cat \opd$}

-The category of representations of an operad $\opd$ is introduced in this Section.
-The main interest is in the case where $\opd$ is a reduced operad in $\kmod$, for which the presentation of Section \ref{subsect:rep} is preferred; a more general approach is outlined in Section \ref{subsect:rep_module}.
-Here we focus upon the covariant setting, which corresponds to working with `left modules'; one can also work contravariantly (using `right modules') and these situations are related via duality.
+The category of representations of an operad $\opd$ is introduced in this section.
+The main interest is in the case where $\opd$ is a reduced operad in $\kmod$, for which the presentation of Section \ref{subsect:rep} is preferred; a more general approach (allowing for gradings) is outlined in Section \ref{subsect:rep_module}.
+Here we focus upon the covariant setting, which corresponds to working with left modules; one can also work contravariantly (using right modules) and these situations are related via duality.

-This material is not original.
-For instance, the contravariant framework is equivalent to the category of right $\opd$-modules with respect to the operadic composition product, as considered by Fresse in \cite{MR2494775}.
+These structures are not new.
+For instance, the contravariant framework is equivalent to the category of right $\opd$-modules with respect to the operadic composition product, as considered by Fresse in \cite{MR2494775}, for example.